chef-boneyard/chef-web-docs-2016/includes_ctl_chef_server/includes_ctl_chef_server_install_table.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

+The ``install`` subcommand downloads packages from https://packagecloud.io/ by default.
+For systems that are not behind a firewall (and have connectivity to https://packagecloud.io/), these packages can be installed as described below.

 .. list-table::
    :widths: 100 400
    :header-rows: 1